jg-rp/python-liquid2/docs/migration.md

 ## Features that have been removed

 - We no longer offer "lax" or "warn" modes, previously controlled by the `tolerance` argument to `Environment`.
-The assertion is that errors should be loud and we should be made aware as early as possible, whether you're an experienced developer or not.
+A dedicated fault tolerant parser suitable for use with code editors is in progress.
 - It's not currently possible to change Liquid markup delimiters (`{{`, `}}`, `{%` and `%}`).
 - Async filters have not been implemented, but can be if there is a demand.
 - Contextual template analysis has not been implemented, but can be if there is a demand.